mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 Amalgo is a noble without land.
 Hence, his political enemies often mock him as Lord Lackland.

-With his tall figure and long black hair combed back to reveal an east- Asian heritage, Lord Urelad radiates regality but his actions beguile no-one to expect clemency from him.
+With his tall figure and long black hair combed back to reveal an east-Asian heritage, Lord Urelad radiates regality but his actions beguile no-one to expect clemency from him.
 Lord Urelad remembers everyone who calls him names other than those he inherited and is not usually in a forgiving mood, claiming he will not show clemency before regaining